isagucci/nextLevelCoding/README.md

 # nextLevelCoding
-## Welcome to Isa's Next Level Coding page!
+## Welcome to Isa's Next Level Coding page
 ### The links to my projects will be down below!